Defacto2/server/docs/README.md

 # List the directory path that holds the named UUID files for the artifact thumbnails.
 D2_DIR_THUMBNAIL=/home/defacto2/thumbnails

+# List the directory path that holds the named UUID files that are not linked to
+# any database records.
+D2_DIR_ORPHANED=/home/defacto2/orphaned

 # ==============================================================================
 #  These are the PostgreSQL database connection settings.